nassiry/laravel-encoder/README.md

 ```
 After publishing, you can modify the configuration to suit your application's needs.
 ### Custom Bases: Add Your Own Encoding Scheme
-  - If you are implementing your own Base class (e.g., Base58 or Base64):
+  - If you are implementing your own Base class (Base58 or Base64):
   - Implement the `BaseEncoderInterface` in your class.
   - Add your custom base to the `BaseFactory`.
   -  Use this `config` array to define any specific configuration required for your custom base.